-Conceicao feels weight of Cameroonian expectation
+Conceicao feels weight of expectation

 "We know that Cameroonians have high hopes because the competition is taking place here," he told BBC Sport Africa.

 "Since the moment it was decided that Afcon would be hosted in Cameroon, every Cameroonian has felt that this will give them the advantage to win the trophy.
-But for us football professionals, we know it doesn't work that way.
+But for us football professionals we know it doesn't work that way.

 "We feel that people are more demanding of the Indomitable Lions because of their history and what they've accomplished in the past: five African titles and the seven times they've been present in the World Cup.